mattrap17/blood-donation-analytics/README.md

 A 9-year longitudinal data analysis study of blood donation vitals and operational yields.

 ## 1. Project Overview
 Over the last nine years (2017 to 2026), I logged the health screening data from every blood donation attempt I made.
-I wanted to throw this history into Python to see what a long-term look at my vitals—iron levels, blood pressure, and heart rate—actually looked like, and figure out the exact patterns behind why I got deferred a few times.
+I wanted to throw this history into Python to see what a long-term look at my vitals such as iron levels, blood pressure, and heart rate actually looked like, and figure out the exact patterns behind why I got deferred a few times.

 ---